grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 on its name, namespace, labels, port names or numbers, and many other variables.
 To do so, use
 a [`discovery.relabel`](https://grafana.com/docs/alloy/latest/reference/components/discovery.relabel/)
-component and add one or more rules, using special meta-labels that are set automatically by the `discovery.kubernetes` component.
+component and add one or more rules, using meta-labels that are set automatically by the `discovery.kubernetes` component and always start with `__`.

 Here is an example component that we've named "blue_database_service".
 This component takes the list of all services from `discovery.kubernetes.services` and filters to a service named "database", in the namespace "blue", with the port